Sanket-722/Reads/README.md

 1. [Any public vault without a delegate can be drained](https://github.com/sherlock-audit/2022-10-astaria-judging/issues/69)
 2. [Malicious actors can lock all FEI and TRIBE in the GenesisGroup](https://solodit.xyz/issues/m01-malicious-actors-can-lock-all-fei-and-tribe-in-the-genesisgroup-openzeppelin-fei-protocol-audit-markdown)
 3. [onlyOwner Role Can Unintentionally Influence "settleAuction()"](https://solodit.xyz/issues/m-03-onlyowner-role-can-unintentionally-influence-settleauction-code4rena-kuiper-kuiper-contest-git)
+4. [[M]Hackers can deploy token with respective name as the stable one to impersonate the stable token](https://solodit.xyz/issues/m-03-hackers-can-deploy-token-with-respective-name-as-the-stable-one-to-impersonate-the-stable-token-code4rena-canto-canto-git)